 At one point, I was making $30,000 a month consulting for three financial technology startups in the San Francisco Bay Area.
 As someone who build a reputable platform online, they needed my expertise to help build their platform as well.

-I also do personal finance consulting on a regular basis through my Financial Samurai Consulting page.
-Each month, I consult with 3-4 people on how to negotiate their layoffs.
+I used to do personal finance consulting on a regular basis through my Financial Samurai Consulting page.
+Each month, I consulted with 3-4 people on how to negotiate their layoffs.
 My book has not only made me an expert in severance negotiations, it also serves as a lead generator.

-Consulting is one of the big, big bonuses I did not anticipate after leaving work behind in 2012.
+Consulting is one of the big bonuses I did not anticipate after leaving work behind in 2012.
 Your blog serves as proof that you know how to build an audience, how to generate revenue online, and how to build a brand.
 Every single company out there wants to do these things.

 Check out the income statement of a personal finance blogger who generates a 300,000 a month in pageviews.
 He makes roughly $186,000 a year through consulting alone!

 9. Podcast Advertising

 If you have a blog, you might as well have a podcast.
 I've gone the simple route and recorded my reading and ad libbing many of my posts on my iphone.
 Then I'll just upload the audio file at the end of most posts and there you go.
 I've got a podcast.

 A smart blogger repurposes his or her content as much as possible on different platforms and different types of media.
 I don’t know what my download statistics are for the Financial Samurai podcast, but I’ve regularly been offered $800 – $1,200 per episode.
 You can generally make $20 – $50 for every 1,000 episode downloads.